SvenMichaelKlose/tunix/BUILD.md

 | unix     | Host machine (for GCC-compatible toolchain) |
 | vic20    | Commodore C128                              |

-There are also incomplete targets that need some love:
+There are also incomplete targets that could us some love:

 | Target   | Description                   |
 |----------|-------------------------------|